EA3HMJ-Tracking-Software-Suite/ControllerDish/README.md

   - 1.5 is active is powered with single voltage (12 or 24V input).
 - Version 2.x
   - 2.0 incorporates in the new ESP32-S3, limit switches and monitors the current and voltage of the motors.
 It is in the process of testing.
-  - 2.1 an entry for stow has been added
+  - 2.1 an entry for stow has been added.
+  - 2.2 add temp, hum and presure.
 - Version 3.x
   - 3.0 is designed to handle VFD drives for motor control.
 They incorporate limit switches.
   - 3.1 an entry for stow has been added